Roman army of the late Republic: Legionary infantry

 Following the conclusion of the Social War, soldiers in the Roman army began to acquire a specialized expertise alongside their regular legionary duty.
 These roles included engineers, doctors, and artillerymen who operated the ballistae and catapults.
 During the Republic, the required length of service included six consecutive years followed by a total of ten more years.
 Once Augustus came to power, this was increased to twenty total years.

 Even though they identified as soldiers of Rome, legionaries of the late Republic increasingly shifted their true loyalty to a specific general because of the length of each campaign and the respect they gained for the general's military prowess.
 As the civil wars came to a close, there were a total of 28 Roman legions.
 Some assigned numbers were repeated since legionary allegiances became scattered among generals when military overcame politics.
 Thus, repetitions were allocated a name as well, such as Legio III Augusta and Legio III Gallica.

 The consuls were commanders in chief of the army as a whole.
 In provinces, the governor would be given command of the army units within his territory.
 Beneath him were the legionary legates, a laticlavian tribune who was a senatorial officer working for 1–2 years toward becoming a senator at the age of 25, five angusticlavian tribunes, and lastly, equestrians who supported the legate and were a class below the senators in society.

 Under Julius Caesar, officers all came from aristocratic families that contained senators of the highest standings.
 Common soldiers, however, whether Roman or not, could rise through the ranks if they displayed outstanding ability and loyalty.
 Caesar also raised each legionary's salary to 900 sesterces a year and granted Roman citizenship to soldiers raised in Gaul for their effort in his war against Pompey.

 Velites

 The light-armed troops, the velites, disappeared from the records after Sallust's account of Metellus’ campaign in 109–108 BC.
 Their elimination has traditionally been linked to Marius, to whom several other changes in organization and equipment have also been ascribed; however, no concrete proof of such a reform has ever been found.
 This led some historians to suggest that the lowering of the property qualifications may have been the cause behind their disappearance.
-By the first century, Marius and his predecessors had lowered the property qualifications for serving as a legionary in the legions.
-As a result, the citizens who originally made up the velites – the poorest and youngest of the men eligible for service – now could join the legions as legionaries instead.
+21st century scholars question if there exists enough evidence to show that property qualifications were even reduced.
+If they were, the citizens who originally made up the velites – the poorest and youngest of the men eligible for service – then could join the legions as legionaries instead.
 Because the legionaries were associated with higher pay and prestige, it is possible that the velites weren't abolished, but rather disappeared gradually as their recruitment declined.